-Fortunately, technology can be made easy for seniors with tools that make the internet and other devices accessible for every user.
-Whether you’re using technology to check email, chat with friends on social media, or surf the web, technology for seniors can be made easy.
+Fortunately, technology for seniors have tools that make the internet and other devices accessible for every user.
+Whether you’re using accessible technology to check email, chat with friends on social media, or surf the web, technology for seniors can be made easy.

 Making technology easy for seniors starts with getting comfortable.
 For your computer desk, find an ergonomic chair that will support your back.
 You may also want to use a keyboard that has larger type on the keys and provides support for your wrists.
 If you have a laptop, adding a mouse via USB cable will offer you more precision and less strain on your wrists and fingers than using a trackpad.
 If you like, you can even get a stand to prop up your tablet at a comfortable angle, so you don’t have to hold it in your hands for long periods of time.

 As we age, it can become much more difficult to use a mouse, keyboard, trackpad, or smartphone.
 Fortunately, there are options that can make devices much easier to use with limited mobility or dexterity.
 Voice control can help, allowing you to control your phone, tablet, or computer by speaking commands.
 Here are some accessible technology features to look for on your phone, computer, or tablet: